AC optimal power flow in the presence of renewable sources and uncertain loads: Numerical Examples

 In order to examine robustness of the obtained solutions, we run an \textit{a-posteriori} analysis based on Monte Carlo simulation.
-To this end, we generated $10,000$ random samples from the uncertainty set---corresponding to uncertain active and reactive generated wind power and load---and for each sample, modified the network to include wind power generators, replaced the load vector by its uncertain counterpart, computed the power mismatch, distributed the mismatch to all conventional generators by using (\ref{eq: affine control}) and solved the power flow problem using \texttt{runpf} command of MATPOWER \cite{matpower2011} to derive line flows.
-The empirical violation of line flows is computed by counting the number of times each line exceeds its limit in the Monte Carlo simulation and dividing this value by $10,000$.
-Figure \ref{fig: 24hour results}(b) shows the $24$ hour empirical violation of line flow for all lines of the network.
-The mean value of generation cost associated with the $24$ hour demand is also shown in Fig. \ref{fig: 24hour results}(a).
-We note that this graph is obtained by averaging the generation cost over all $10,000$ samples.
+To this end, we generated $10,000$ random samples from the uncertainty set---corresponding to uncertain active and reactive generated wind power and load---and for each sample, modified the network to include wind power generators, replaced the load vector by its uncertain counterpart, computed the power mismatch, distributed the mismatch to all conventional generators by using (\ref{eq: affine control}) and solved the power flow problem whose constraint sets include the non-linear power balance equation, bus voltage constraints and generator power constraints.
+For each sample of the Monte-Carlo simulation, we solved the non-linear non-convex feasibility problem to see if there exist feasible state variables that respect the constraints.
+We then measured the number of infeasible samples as a measure of robustness of the designed control variables: the smaller the number of infeasible samples, the more robust are the control variables.
+This simulation is formally formulated in Algorithm \ref{alg: MonteCarlo} where the nonlinear feasibility problems were solved using the function \texttt{fmincon} of Matlab\textregistered.
+It should be noted that the matrices $\mathbf{W}$ obtained were mostly not rank 1, but as it can be seen in the simulation, the control variable values obtained work well in practice.

+Running Algorithm \ref{alg: MonteCarlo} with the control variables designed using the proposed SwC method results in only $14$ out of $10,000$ infeasible samples while the nominal control variables---the control variables designed without considering uncertainty---results in $5,374$ infeasible samples.
+Hence, the probability of joint feasibility of all constraints is simply approximated by [number of feasible instances]$/N$.
+In our experiment this probability turned out to be $9,986/10,0000=0.9986$, with a consequent probability of failure less than $.002$ (and hence much less than the considered $\epsilon=0.02$).
+On the contrary, the same analysis on the nominal design led to a joint violation probability of $5374/10000=.5374$, hence more than $50\%$.
+The empirical violation is shown in Table \ref{tab: comarison of empirical violation}.
+We remark that both control variables are designed for the peak demand level which is at hour $14$.
+This proves that the control variables designed using SwC method are indeed robust compared to design variables for which no uncertainty has been considered.